R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 > getent group sudo<br>
 > getent group user42

-or just list the groups the user is a member of with
+or best, just list the groups the user is a member of with
 > id -Gn

 Now for the new user, say `evaluator` (§), just as we did in **§ A.3.f Adding new groups**, we are going to favor the native bin command (**useradd**, see `man 8 useradd`) over the "user friendly" Perl script (**adduser**, see `man 8 adduser`) that runs on said command:
 > sudo useradd evaluator (§)

+[**NOTE**: This is the moment to prove that new passwords adhere to the policy; try-out various forbidden patterns.]

 Default values for this new user can be examined with `useradd -D`, which actually displays information stored in `/etc/default/useradd`.
 As anticipated in **§ A.3.d Strong password policy**, the configuration variables in `/etc/login.defs` change the behavior of this tool.
 For example, **useradd** plus `USERGROUPS_ENAB yes` will create by default a group with the name of the user.
 This is readily established with
 > getent passwd evaluator (§)

+and
+> id evaluator (§)

 It is very easy to verify the passwords' aging rules with
 > sudo chage -l evaluator (§)